Gift of Securities

 Charitable Remainder Trusts

-Charitable remainder trusts (CRTs) have been specially created to enable donors to make a gift of an asset such as an investment portfolio but continue to receive the investment income from the portfolio for the donor’s lifetime.
+Charitable remainder trusts (CRTs) are specially designed to let donors make a gift of an asset — such as an investment portfolio — while continuing to receive the investment income for their lifetime.
 The donated assets are held in trust for the future ultimate capital beneficiary, Arthritis Research Canada.

 Real Estate